Hong Kong Repertory Theatre

 Hong Kong Repertory Theatre (香港話劇團) is the oldest and largest professional theatre company in Hong Kong.
 Founded in 1977, it is registered as a non-profit organisation: some of its funding comes from the government.
 Among its repertoire are many well-known Chinese and international stage works.
 Most are performed in Cantonese.
 The theatre company also aims to bring new Western theatre concepts and skills to the audience.

+Leadership and history

+The first Artistic Director of the Hong Kong Repertory Theatre was Dr. Daniel Yang (tenure: 1983–1985, 1990–2001), followed by Dr. Joanna Chan (tenure: 1986–1990) and Fredric Mao (tenure: 2002–2008).

+In March 2008, veteran theatre maker Anthony Chan, who taught at the Hong Kong Academy for Performing Arts for nearly twenty years, officially took over as Artistic Director.
+In 2023, Poon Wai-sum, the former Dean of the School of Drama at the Hong Kong Academy for Performing Arts, succeeded Chan as the sixth Artistic Director.
+The current Executive Director is Marble Leung.

+Notable works

+The company has performed over 280 local original plays and adaptations of Chinese and international classics.
+Some of their most notable works include: